Christopher Menon

 What did you enjoy most about your programme and what was the biggest highlight?

-Do an industrial placement year!
-Not only was it a brilliant opportunity to gain some professional experience, but it also enabled me to try out new things and refine what I’d like to do in my career.
-And if you’re interested in becoming a charity trustee or school governor then try and get involved with local schools or charities, apply to join the Students’ Guild Trustee Board, or engage with national organisations such as Getting on Board and the Young Trustees Movement.
+And if you’re interested in becoming a charity trustee or school governor, then try and get involved with local schools or charities, apply to join the Students’ Guild Trustee Board, or engage with national organisations such as Governors for Schools and the Young Trustees Movement.

 What are your plans for the future?